aamir207/CarND-Traffic-Sign-Classifier-Project/writeup.md

 |   Yield    |   Yield    |
 |    Stop    |    Stop    |

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+The performance of the model is in  line with expectations based on the dataset distribution.
+The input images which are better represented in the dataset perform significantly better than the under represented class ( bumpy road).
+This illustrated the importance of data augmentation for deep learning, a technique that I intend to experiment with.
+In order to improve performance I plan on analyzing the validation/ test images that were incorrectly classified to get a better understanding of the how additional pre-processing, model architecture changes and hyper-parameter tuning might help improve prediction performance.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.